GoogleChromeLabs/webbundle-plugins/README.md

 # rollup-plugin-webbundle

 A Rollup plugin which generates [Web Bundles](https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html) output.
+Currently the spec is still a draft, so this package is also in alpha until the spec stabilizes.

 ## Requirements